 3. Fishing

 Lake Wallenpaupack, the second-largest lake entirely within Pennsylvania, is a marquee spot to cast your reel.
-The lake has 52 miles of mostly wooded shoreline and reaches a depth of 60-feet.
+The lake has 52 miles of mostly wooded shoreline and reaches a depth of 60 feet.

 Large and smallmouth bass, rainbow trout, and catfish are a few of the species you can catch.
 Whitetail deer and black bears can be seen visiting the lake.

-The annual Wally Lake Fest attracts locals and visitors to enjoy boating, farmer's markets, and live music.
+The annual Wally Lake Fest attracts locals and visitors to enjoy boating, farmers' markets, and live music.

 4. Horseback Riding

+Are you looking for a break from hiking?
+Give horseback riding in the Poconos a try.
 Bushkill Riding Stables, Daisy Field Farm, and Happy Trails Stables offer horseback riding experiences for visitors of all ages and experience levels.

 5. Mountain Biking

 The Pocono Mountains also offer plenty of exciting terrain for mountain biking, whether you bring your bike or rent one.
+The McDade Recreational Trail, with its 32 miles of gravel paths running along the Delaware River, is a popular option for mountain bikers.
+The Mauch Chunk Lake Park near the town of Jim Thorpe, Pennsylvania, is another fun option.

 6. Ziplining

-Camelback Mountain Adventures offers ziplines from 1,000 to 4,000 feet that'll get you going up to 60 miles per hour up to 80 feet off the ground.
+If you're looking for a new perspective of the forests and fields in the Poconos, consider signing up for a ziplining experience.
+Camelback Mountain Adventures offers ziplines from 1,000 to 4,000 feet that can take you up to 60 miles per hour and up to 80 feet off the ground.
+Kittatinny Canoes features a 3,000-foot zipline that reaches speeds of 40 to 60 miles per hour.

 7. Paintball

-Duck, dodge, and dive through natural and artificial features as you try and evade your opponents and score points by hitting them first.
+If you're looking for an interactive adventure, consider playing paintball at one of the area's outdoor facilities.
+Duck, dodge, and dive through natural and artificial features as you try to evade your opponents and score points by hitting them first.

 I've only played paintball once, indoors at a warehouse, and I imagine it's a heck of a lot more fun when you can play in nature.